ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### New Features
 #### WIA Scanner Support
- - Added support for direct control of WIA drivers.
-Please see <!--Insert link to FAQ -->
+ - Added support for direct control of WIA drivers. <!-- Please see Insert link to FAQ -->

 ### Improvements
  - ConvertToBW algorthim optimization